Catalpa: GC for a Low-Variance Software Stack: Data Availability

 \subsection{Reference Count Management}

 To start the RC phase, \gc begins by first comparing the root set collected in the previous collection with the set observed in the current collection.
 These sets are ordered based on address and a linear two-pointer walk is performed to determine whether a root object is present in the old set, but not the current set.
-If this objects roots reference count is zero it is then inserted on a worklist for pending RC decrement operations and reclamation.
+If an object reference count is zero, and it is not referenced by a root, it is then inserted on a worklist for pending RC decrement operations and reclamation.

-We process this worklist of now dead objects, RC is $0$ and there is no stack reference, by decrementing the reference count of each child, enqueuing any dead child objects onto the same worklist, and then releasing the object itself.

-The use of a worklist is critical as it allows us to control the amount of work done in a given collection, stopping if there is a risk of a large deletion cascade.
-Currently, the \gc collector will stop processing after releasing $1.5 \times N$ objects, where $N$ is the number of objects distributed out of pages in the previous round of allocations.
-This ensures that the collector always blocks for a bounded amount of work, while ensuring that reclaimed memory is proportional to the allocation rate, and ensures we never starve the application.
+We process this worklist of now dead objects by decrementing the reference count of each child, enqueuing any dead child objects onto the same worklist, and then releasing the object itself.
+This worklist design allows us to control the amount of work done in a given collection, stopping if there is a risk of a large deletion cascade.
+Currently, the \gc collector will stop processing after releasing $1.5 \times N$ objects, where $N$ is the approximate number of objects distributed out of pages in the previous round of allocations.
+This partial processing with bounded work per cycle (or heartbeat~\cite{mimalloc}) ensures that the collector always blocks for a bounded period, while ensuring that reclaimed memory is proportional to the allocation rate, and ensures we never starve the application.

 As the overall \gc collector is non-moving, and RC old-space objects from any page can die in any collection, then as time progresses pages will slowly drop in their utilization.
 As the allocator distributes objects it will require new pages to draw from.
 Thus, as shown in \Cref{fig:allocmodel}, this set of partially filled pages is where the allocator can select a new allocation page from.
 For best performance we want to select a page that has a reasonable number of free slots, amortizing the cost of the slow-path work over as many allocations as possible.